 Thankfully the odor from bacteria often left behind in a plastic bottle can easily be cleaned from a steel bottle.

-Environmental impact of steel water bottles
+Positive environmental impact of steel water bottles

 Americans consume 1,500 bottles every second.
 That adds up to 90,000 every hour and nearly 2.2 million each day.